dohrraba3/LearningStuff/Resources.md

 ## Setup

 ### Text Editor Options
 This is a program you are going to use A LOT.
-In order for us to create and edit code and not go crazy, neither TextEdit nor (shudder) Notepad will do--we need colors!
+In order to create and edit code and not go crazy, neither TextEdit nor (shudder) Notepad will do--we need colors!
 We need smart indenting!
 Your text edior will be where you write and reason about your code.

 Find one that works for/interests you.
 - [ ] [Atom](https://atom.io) _(recommended)_